drivendataorg/cloud-cover-runtime/README.md

 ## (2) Updating the runtime packages

-We accept contributions to add dependencies to the runtime environment.
-To do so, follow these steps:

-1. Fork this repository
-2. Make your changes
-3. Test them and commit using git
-3. Open a pull request to this repository

-If you're new to the GitHub contribution workflow, check out [this guide by GitHub](https://guides.github.com/activities/forking/).

-### Adding new Python packages

 If you want to use a package that is not in the environment, you are welcome to make a pull request to this repository.
-We use [conda](https://docs.conda.io/en/latest/) to manage Python dependencies.
+If you're new to the GitHub contribution workflow, check out [this guide by GitHub](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).
+The runtime manages dependencies using [conda](https://docs.conda.io/en/latest/) environments.
 [Here is a good general guide](https://towardsdatascience.com/a-guide-to-conda-environments-bc6180fc533) to conda environments.
+Follow these steps:

 1. Fork this repository.
 2. Edit the [conda](https://docs.conda.io/en/latest/) environment YAML files, `runtime/environment-cpu.yml` and `runtime/environment-gpu.yml`.
 There are two ways to add a requirement: